ashutosh-mohapatra/EmployeeManagement-Project/README.md

 # EmployeeManagement-Project
 Project Description :

 📌The Employee Management System is a web-based application built using JDBC, Servlets, and PostgreSQL.
 It allows administrators to efficiently manage employee records, including adding, updating, deleting, and viewing employee details.
-This system helps streamline HR tasks and ensures data consistency and security.

 ✨ Features :